On the Convergence of Approximate Message Passing with Arbitrary Matrices: Damped GAMP

 PDHG can be related to damped scalar-stepsize GAMP as follows.
-Since $F$ is proper, closed, and convex, we can apply the Moreau identity \cite{Combettes:MMS:05} \beq \pbfbar = \prox_{\taubfbar_p F^*}(\pbfbar) + \taubfbar_p \prox_{F/\taubfbar_p}(\pbfbar/\taubfbar_p) \eeq to \eqref{eq:gsbarMAP}, after which the assumed separability of $F$ implies that \beq [\gsbar(\pbfbar,\taubfbar_p)]_i = \prox_{\taubar_{p_i} F_i^*}(\pbar_i) . \eeq Thus, under $\theta_s=1$, scalar GAMP's update of $\sbfbar$ (in line~\ref{line:stunif} of Algorithm~\ref{algo:gampUnif}) matches PDHG's in \eqref{eq:PDHGst}.
+Since $F$ is proper, closed, and convex, we can apply the Moreau identity \cite{Combettes:MMS:05} \beq \pbfbar = \prox_{\nubf_p F^*}(\pbfbar) + \nubf_p \prox_{F/\nubf_p}(\pbfbar/\nubf_p) \eeq to \eqref{eq:gsbarMAP}, after which the assumed separability of $F$ implies that \beq [\gsbar(\pbfbar,\nubf_p)]_i = \prox_{\nu_{p_i} F_i^*}(\pbar_i) . \eeq Thus, under $\theta_s=1$, scalar GAMP's update of $\sbfbar$ (in line~\ref{line:stunif} of Algorithm~\ref{algo:gampUnif}) matches PDHG's in \eqref{eq:PDHGst}.
 Similarly, noting the connection between \eqref{eq:gxMAP} and \eqref{eq:PDHGxhatt}, it follows that, under $\theta_x=1$, scalar GAMP's update of $\xbf$ (in line~\ref{line:xtunif} of Algorithm~\ref{algo:gampUnif})) matches the PDHG update \eqref{eq:PDHGxt} under $\theta=0$.

-In summary, PDHG under $\theta=0$ (the Arrow-Hurwicz \cite{Arrow:Book:58} case) would be equivalent to non-damped scalar GAMP if the stepsizes $\taubar_p^t$ and $\tau_r^t$ were fixed over the iterations.
+In summary, PDHG under $\theta=0$ (the Arrow-Hurwicz \cite{Arrow:Book:58} case) would be equivalent to non-damped scalar GAMP if the stepsizes $\nu_p^t$ and $\tau_r^t$ were fixed over the iterations.
 GAMP, however, \emph{adapts} these stepsizes.
-In fact, under the existence of the second derivative $f''$, it can be shown that \beq \prox'_{f}(r) = \big[ 1+ f''\big(\prox_{f}(r)\big) \big]^{-1} , \eeq implying that, for smooth $F$ and $G$, GAMP updates $\tau_x^t$ according to the average local curvature of $G$ at the point $\xbf=\prox_{\tau_r^t G}(\rbf^t)$ and updates $\tau_s^t$ according to the average local curvature of $F^*$ at the point $\sbfbar=\prox_{\taubar_p^t F^*}(\pbfbar^t)$.
+In fact, under the existence of the second derivative $f''$, it can be shown that \beq \prox'_{f}(r) = \big[ 1+ f''\big(\prox_{f}(r)\big) \big]^{-1} , \eeq implying that, for smooth $F$ and $G$, GAMP updates $\tau_x^t$ according to the average local curvature of $G$ at the point $\xbf=\prox_{\tau_r^t G}(\rbf^t)$ and updates $\nu_s^t$ according to the average local curvature of $F^*$ at the point $\sbfbar=\prox_{\nu_p^t F^*}(\pbfbar^t)$.
 A different form of PDHG stepsize adaptation has been recently considered in \cite{Goldstein:13}, one that is not curvature based.

-\iftoggle{conference}{}{ Meanwhile, PDHG under $\theta\neq 0$ is reminiscent of fixed-stepsize damped scalar GAMP with $\theta_s=1$ and $\theta_x=1+\theta$, although not the same, since PDHG uses the damped version of $\xbf$ only in the dual update \eqref{eq:PDHGst} whereas GAMP uses the damped version of $\xbf$ in both primal and dual updates.
-Also, PDHG relaxes only the primal variable $\xbf$, whereas damped GAMP relaxes/damps both primal and dual variables. }
+\iftoggle{conference}{}{ Meanwhile, PDHG under $\theta\neq 0$ is similar to fixed-stepsize damped scalar GAMP with $\theta_s=1$ and $\theta_x=1+\theta$, although not the same.
+Note that PDHG uses the damped version of $\xbf$ only in the dual update \eqref{eq:PDHGst} whereas GAMP uses the damped version of $\xbf$ in both primal and dual updates.
+Also, PDHG relaxes only the primal variable $\xbf$, whereas damped GAMP relaxes (or damps) both primal and dual variables. }